flickleafy/ComfyUI-OllamaPromptTools/README.md

 - Maximum attempts: 3.

 Outputs outside that range trigger retries.
 If all attempts fail or the request errors, the node falls back to the original prompt.

+## Frontend Extension

+The frontend script at `web/ollama_preview.js` hooks ComfyUI node registration and watches the `task_preset` widget.
+When the preset changes, it applies a matching parameter profile to the node widgets and marks the graph canvas dirty so the UI refreshes immediately.

+The frontend preset profiles mirror the profiles in `nodes.py`:

+- `custom`
+- `image_to_prompt`
+- `enhance_prompt_polish`
+- `enhance_prompt_creative`

 ## Ollama Client Details